mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 }
 ```

 Here we are declaring that our library is called `greetings`.
 You will remember that our library is actually called `libgreetings.so`.
-When Java loads native libraries it will automatically prepend `lib` and append `.so` onto whatevery you call the library during your import.
+When Java loads native libraries it will automatically prepend `lib` and append `.so` onto whatever you call the library during your import.
 If you were to enter `libgreetings.so` here, the library loader will look for a file called `liblibgreetings.so.so` so be careful that you don't rename your library to something else.

-In is inside this interface that we will declare the headers that will link to our Rust library.
+It is inside this interface that we will declare the headers that will link to our Rust library.
 We have only one external function to declare here, the `rust_greeting` function.
 Add the following interface declaration to your `JNA` interface.

 ```
 String rust_greeting(String pattern);